XRPLF/xrpl.js/docs/index.md

-address | [address](#address) | The address of the account that initiated the transaction. sequence | [sequence](#account-sequence-number) | The account sequence number of the transaction for the account that initiated it. type | [transactionType](#transaction-types) | The type of the transaction. specification | object | A specification that would produce the same outcome as this transaction.
+address | [address](#address) | The address of the account that initiated the transaction. sequence | [sequence](#account-sequence-number) | The account sequence number of the transaction for the account that initiated it. type | [transactionType](#transaction-types) | The type of the transaction. specification | object | A specification that would produce the same outcome as this transaction, but for payment transactions, without the `destination.amount`.
 The structure of the specification depends on the value of the `type` field (see [Transaction Types](#transaction-types) for details). *Note:* This is **not** necessarily the same as the original specification. outcome | object | The outcome of the transaction (what effects it had).
 *outcome.* result | string | Result code returned by rippled.
 See [Transaction Results](https://ripple.com/build/transactions/#full-transaction-response-list) for a complete list.
 *outcome.* fee | [value](#value) | The XRP fee that was charged for the transaction.